goodchai0/day-planner/README.md

 # DAY-PLANNER

+Hey!
 Day planner is a website designed to help you schedule your day.

-So, get ready to plan you day with day-planner.
+So, get ready to plan your day with DAY-PLANNER.

-Manage you work and life efficiently in one place.
+Manage your work and life efficiently with DAY-PLANNER.

-With day-planner you never miss out your daily meetings or any other impactful tasks.
-Write down all your work and life related chores in an organized way at one place.
-Get you day organized in seconds.
+With DAY-PLANNER you never miss any of your meetings and any other important tasks.
+Write down all your work and life related tasks in an organized way with DAY-PLANNER.
+Get your day organized in seconds.

 ## Tech Stack